-NCUA proposes notice and disclosure requirements to ensure that credit union members are aware of and understand what types of accounts will be covered by the temporary share insurance coverage for noninterest-bearing transaction accounts.
-There are two such requirements.
-As explained in detail below, insured credit unions must post a prescribed notice in their main office, each branch and, if applicable, on their Web site, and insured credit unions must notify members individually of any action they take to affect the share insurance coverage of funds held in noninterest-bearing transaction accounts.
+In the proposal, NCUA imposed notice and disclosure requirements to ensure that credit union members are aware of and understand what types of accounts will be covered by the temporary share insurance coverage for noninterest-bearing transaction accounts.
+The proposal included two such notice requirements.
+The first requires insured credit unions to post a prescribed notice in their main offices, each branch and, if applicable, on their Web sites.